Rodney K's Lindor to end Twins' 3-2 win over Indians

-CLEVELAND (AP) - Minnesota's pitching staff rebounded from a double-digit loss with a gritty win Tuesday night.

-Fernando Rodney struck out Francicso Lindor with the tying run on second base in the ninth inning after Adalberto Mejia pitched one-hit ball over five innings, and the Twins beat the Cleveland Indians 3-2.
+CLEVELAND (AP) - Fernando Rodney struck out Francicso Lindor with the tying run on second base in the ninth inning after Adalberto Mejia pitched one-hit ball over five innings, and the Minnesota Twins beat the Cleveland Indians 3-2 on Tuesday night.

-"Mejia did a great job," Minnesota manager Paul Molitor said.
-"He's shown some adeptness at being able to handle runners on base and pitch out of jams.
-We were able to hold it down, so it is a good win and a good response to last night."

 Yan Gomes led off the ninth and was credited with a hit after Miguel Sano bobbled his groundball behind third base.
 Sano recovered, but Gomes beat the throw.
 Jason Kipnis struck out and pinch-hitter Melky Cabrera flied out.